-Outdoor facilities can be open for training to be undertaken in accordance with the criteria set out in Section B. Indoor training facilities can now only be used by groups of six or less, unless the group is exempt from this restriction, e.g. children (under-18) or disabled people.
+Outdoor facilities can be open for training to be undertaken in accordance with the criteria set out in Section B. Indoor training facilities can now be used for indoor football and futsal, and must follow FA Return to Indoor Play Guidance, which can be found here.